Archangeltv/Archangel-Project/README.md

 ## Overview

 This is a Coding Project by Archangel that reads your current timezone and tells time from multiple countries according to that timezone.
-Colors from : Frontend Mentor.
+Colors and Components : Frontend Mentor.

 - Live Site URL: [Archangel Project](https://archangeltv.github.io/Archangel-Project/)